iilunin/crypto-bot/Docs/API.md

-# API to control bot is comming soon
+# API to control bot is coming soon